Seed multiplication

 At harvest time, the material in the field is packed, including the barcoded label, and brought to the genebank for processing.

-GGCE provides Inventory > Harvest tool to help with the registration of incoming inventory: we need to know that planted samples were successfully harvested and returned, and we want to know if an of them did not.
-This tool is based on inventory action Harvest.
-This action can be automatically scheduled through workflows, or added manually.
+GGCE Inventory > Harvest tool supports the registration of incoming inventory, confirming which planted samples were successfully harvested and returned, and, if any of them were not.
+This tool is based on the Harvest inventory action, which can be automatically scheduled through workflows or added manually.

-The Harvest tool will create new inventories with incremented generation number, harvested quantity, and link them with the source (planted) material, and set to zero the quantity on hand for the planted material.
+The Harvest tool creates new inventories with an incremented generation number, harvested quantity, and links them with the source (planted) material, and sets the quantity on hand for the planted material to zero.

 Pre-storage processing

-These inventories are the harvested inventories, and they undergo the usual processing: threshing, cleaning, drying, viability testing, virus indexing, etc. All actions and results are associated with the harvested material (not the planted inventories, nor with source inventories that still sit in the freezer).
+These inventories (the harvested inventories) undergo the usual processing procedures: threshing, cleaning, drying, viability testing, virus indexing, etc. All actions and results are associated with the harvested material, not with the planted or source inventories still sit in the freezer.

 Packing and storage

 When the bulk harvested material is processed and ready for storage, we use Inventory > Split inventory to create individual inventory records for each packet.
-These have new barcodes, a new identity, but they inherit from the harvested inventory the generation number, plant health status, and initial viability.
+Each packet receives a new barcode and identity, but inherits the generation number, plant health status, and initial viability from the harvested inventory.

 The labeled packets are then put in corresponding storage conditions using the Inventory > Assign location tool.

-From that moment on, the harvested material is part of the collection.
+From that moment on, the harvested material is integrated into the genebank collection.